docpad-archive/documentation/01-start/04-begin.html.md

-## Adding some Template Data and Template Helpers via a Configuration File
+## Adding some Template Data and Template Helpers using a Configuration File

 ### Purpose of a Configuration File

-The [DocPad Configuration File](/docpad/config) allows us to configure our DocPad instance, listen to events, and perform some nifty abstractions.
+The [DocPad Configuration File](/docpad/config) allows you to configure your DocPad instance, listen for events, and perform some nifty abstractions.

-Consider the case where our document title is empty.
-With our current solution the title of the page would be ` | My Website`, in which case just having `My Website` would be far more ideal when our document doesn't have a title.
+Consider the case where your document title is empty.
+Currently, your page’s title would be ` | My Website`...in which case, it would be preferable simply to say `My Website` when the document doesn't have a title.

-We could update our title code in our layout template to become:
+You can update your title code in the layout template to:

 ``` erb
 <title><%= if @document.title then "#{@document.title} | My Website" else "My Website" %></title>
 ```

-Which would achieve the goal, but then we have to update the website title in two places if we want to use something else besides `My Website`, and considering this a common abstraction it would be nice if we could abstract it out, say into a configuration file!
+That will do the trick.
+But then you’d have to update the site’s title in *two* places, if you want to use something besides `My Website`.
+Since this is a pretty common abstraction, it would be nice if we could put it into some sort of central location…

-So lets create our configuration at the location `my-new-website/docpad.coffee` and give it the contents:
+Like a **configuration file**!

+Create the configuration file `my-new-website/docpad.coffee`, with the following content:

 ``` coffee
 # Define the Configuration